ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 - Faculty members may need to move from Alden 101 to Alden 109.
 - Students must submit the first two chapters of their senior thesis document.
-  The thesis chapters are only required to adhere to those requirements that might be reasonably completed during `CMPSC 600`.
-For instance, students are not required to have a senior thesis document that meets the overall word count requirement until they have completed `CMPSC 610`.
-Students who have questions about the assessment requirements for `CMPSC 600` are encouraged to contact their first reader and the `CMPSC 600` course coordinator.
+  The thesis chapters are only required to adhere to those requirements that might be reasonably completed during `CMPSC/INFM 600`.
+For instance, students are not required to have a senior thesis document that meets the overall word count requirement until they have completed `CMPSC/INFM 610`.
+Students who have questions about the assessment requirements for `CMPSC/INFM 600` are encouraged to contact their first reader and the `CMPSC/INFM 600` course coordinator.

 ## Required Materials

 ### Course Textbooks

 There are no required textbooks for this course.
-However, the faculty _highly recommend_ investing in the following texts for both academic and professional development:
+However, the faculty _recommend_ investing in the following texts for both academic and professional development:

 |Title |Author |ISBN/ASIN |